SebastianPopescu/GP_package/readme.md

-# Basic GP package which includes Deep GPs and Distributional Deep GPs
+# All things GPs here.
+Built on GPflow and GPflux